 Secretary Jeh Johnson

-In October 1998, Johnson was appointed by President Clinton to be General Counsel of the Department of the Air Force, and served in that position until January 2001.
+Prior to becoming Secretary of Homeland Security, Johnson was appointed by President Obama to be General Counsel of the Department of Defense (2009-2012) and appointed by President Clinton to be General Counsel of the Department of the Air Force (1998-2001).
 Earlier in his career, Johnson was an Assistant United States Attorney for the Southern District of New York (1989-1991).

 Johnson is a graduate of Morehouse College (1979) and Columbia Law School (1982), and the recipient of ten honorary degrees.
 He has debated at both the Oxford and Cambridge Unions in England and is an honorary life member of the Cambridge Union.

 In December 2018 Johnson was presented with the Ronald Reagan Peace Through Strength Award at the Reagan Presidential Library in California, for “contribut[ing] greatly to the defense of our nation,” and “guiding us through turbulent times with courage and wisdom.”

 EventsSpecial Event | Don’t Ask, Don’t Tell Repeal: Reflections 10 Years Later

 By Katherine L. Kuzminski, Secretary Jeh Johnson, Hon.
 Gordon Tanner, Virginia Penrod, Hon.
 Patrick Murphy, Aubrey Sarvis, Hon.
 Douglas Wilson & Sen. Susan Collins

 EventsSpecial Event: Law Enforcement, Homeland Security, and Intelligence in the Biden Administration

 By Richard Fontaine, Secretary Jeh Johnson, Susan M. Gordon, Carrie Cordero & Shai Korman